Human Rights

 Key Highlighted Projects

 Furthermore, the Company has developed the “People First for Employee Support Policy” to respond to the employees’ needs.
-Meanwhile, the Company provides assistance to employees and their families, as well as members of the Thaioil Group Retired Employee Club, who may face the challenges in respect to financial concerns, legal issues, physical health, mental health, alcohol and drug problems, marital problems, illness of family members, or childcare problems, etc. The support is offered in the form of benefits, welfare programs, or non-welfare initiatives.
+Meanwhile, the Company provides assistance to employees and their families, as well as members of the Thaioil Group Retired Employee Club, who may face challenges in respect to financial concerns, legal issues, physical health, mental health, alcohol and drug problems, marital problems, illness of family members, or childcare problems, etc. The support is offered in the form of benefits, welfare programs, or non-welfare initiatives.
 This program is available to eligible individuals 24 hours a day, seven day a week.

 - Community and Environment Rights: Thaioil Group continuously enhances community care through various projects based on the 3-Synchronization Principle.
 This involves collaboration between representatives from Thaioil Group, representatives from the surrounding 10 communities of the operation sites, and governmental agencies, working together under the 5-Together Conceptual Framework to sustainably improve the well-being of the people surrounding the refinery.
 For example, the Company supports project that develop community products within communities surrounding Thaioil Group.
 Furthermore, the Company has established a Net Zero GHG Emissions Pathway to achieve its Net Zero target by 2060.